yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

       });
 {{< / highlight >}}

-This new behavior respondes to `heatOn` changes.
+This new behavior responds to `heatOn` updates.
 It uses `.justUpdatedTo()` to differentiate changing to true or false.

-At this point we want to make an important point about the way state resoruces work.
+At this point we want to make an important point about the way state resources work.
 Even though the behavior that supplies `heatOn` calls `.update()` every time it runs, it doesn't necessarily update the state resource.
 Behavior Graph uses `===` to check if the new value is different from the starting value.
-If they are the same the resource does not actually update and demanding behaviors are not activated.
+If they are the same, the state resource does not actually update.
+Therefore, demanding behaviors are not activated.

+As an example, if `heatOn.value` is currently `false`, calling `heatOn.update(true)` will update the resource and activate demanding behaviors.
+However, if in the next event we also call `heatOn.update(true)`, Behavior Graph will check `true === true` and therefore will not actually update or activate demanding behaviors.

 #### Turning On